Flavours of Mexico

 Café de Raíz

 Café de Raiz celebrates corn as one of the most important ingredients in Mexican cuisine, deeply rooted into the country’s culture.
 The owners have always had strong beliefs in the power of community and are actively involved in supporting the indigenous and local artists who have found their way to La Colonia.
-The restaurant is known for its tamales and on special occassions its zacahuil.
-Zacahuil is not the average “normal sized” tamale – They can measure up two meters long, basically the size of a big kitchen table.
+The restaurant is known for its tamales and on special occasions its zacahuil.
+Zacahuil is not the average “normal-sized” tamale – They can measure up two meters long, basically the size of a big kitchen table.
 They are cooked for approximately 12 hours in a special clay oven.